On certain partition bijections related to Euler's partition problem: Combinatorial proofs of Theorems 3 and a generalization.

 Building on the above argument, we give a broader family of bijections where the partitions satisfy the more restrictive condition of \cref{thm:new1}.

-\begin{proof}[Proof of \cref{thm:new1}] The argument here is a generalization of that of the previous proof.
-Consider any partition in $a_{k}(n)$, and any arbitrary matrix corresponding to an arbitrary odd number $x$.
+\begin{proof}[Proof of \cref{thm:new1}:] The argument here is a generalization of that of the previous proof.
+Consider any partition in $A_{k}(n)$, and any arbitrary matrix corresponding to an arbitrary odd number $x$.

-Given any $1\leq t\leq p$, for $j\geq (p-1)$, we transfer the element in the cell $(i,j)$ to the cell $(i+t,j-t)$.
-In the $t \times t$ block in the top left hand corner, we can permute the elements so that each element in any cell $(a,b)$ only moves along the diagonal $D_{(a+b)}$ containing it, similar to the case in the proof in \cite{Pathak}.
-It remains to permute the elements in the set of cells $\{(i,j): 0\leq j<t-1, i\geq t-1\}$ to the set of cells $\{(i,j): j\geq t-1, 0\leq i < t-1\}$.
-This can be done in several different ways, as can be very easily verified.
-One option is to simply swap the elements $(i,j)\to (j,i)$ between the two aforementioned sets.
-The more general family of options is for each integer $m\geq 2$ to take the blocks $\{(i,j):mp\leq i \leq (m+1)p-1, 0\leq j\leq p-1 \}$, permute the elements within each ``southwest-northeast" diagonal within this block, and transplant it to the set $\{(i,j): mp\leq j \leq (m+1)p-1, 0 \leq i\leq p-1 \} $.
-Just as in the previous proof, the inverse maps are also obvious for each of this family of bijections, and we have defined the family of bijections. \end{proof}
+We transfer the element in the cell $(i,j)$ to the cell $(i+p,j-p)$, when $j\geq p$.
+In the $p \times p$ block in the top left hand corner, we can permute the elements so that each element in any cell $(a,b)$ only moves along the diagonal $D_{(a+b)}$ containing it, similar to the case in the proof in \cite{Pathak}.
+Furthermore, in this top left block, the permutations can be different in different diagonals, and we would still get a valid bijection.\footnote{In this case except the diagonal $D_{p-1}$, all other diagonals are not completely within this $p\times p$ block and we are only restricting to the portion of the diagonal within this block.} It remains to permute the elements in the set of cells $\{(i,j): 0\leq j\leq p-1, i> p-1\}$ to the set of cells $\{(i,j): j> p-1, 0\leq i \leq p-1\}$.
+This can be done in several different ways, and each way gives a valid bijection.
+For each integer $m\geq 2$ to take the blocks $\{(i,j):mp\leq i \leq (m+1)p-1, 0\leq j\leq p-1 \}$, permute the elements within each diagonal within this block, and transpose \big(i.e. taking the entries in the cells $(i,j) \leftrightarrow (j,i)$ \big) it to the set $\{(i,j): mp\leq j \leq (m+1)p-1, 0 \leq i\leq p-1 \} $.
+Just as in the previous proof, the inverse maps are also obvious for each of this family of bijections.
+For each $i\geq p$, the inverse bijection takes the element in cell $(i,j)$ to the cell $(i-p,j+p)$, while in the top left $p\times p$ block, along each diagonal we take the inverse permutation.
+The elements of the set of cells $\{(i,j): 0\leq i \leq p-1, j> p-1 \}$ are transposed (i.e. taking the element of the cell $(i,j)\leftrightarrow (j,i)$) to the set of cells $\{(i,j): 0\leq j <p-1, i\geq p-1 \}$, and then in each of the blocks $\{(i,j):mp\leq j \leq (m+1)p-1, 0\leq i \leq p-1 \}$ we apply the inverse permutation. \footnote{To construct the inverse map, in effect we could also carry out a reverse permutation first and then transpose.} \end{proof}

+An illustration of an instance of this bijection follows closely the illustration of the previous bijection, except for the freedom to permute within the diagonals of the blocks where either of the $i$ or $j$ coordinates are restricted within the range $[0,p-1]$, as explained in the proof.